Best Public Schools in America 2026 (Data Ranked)

 Selective vs. Non-Selective Schools

 Many schools in the top 25 are selective-admission magnet or exam schools.
 While their outcomes are impressive, the selection process means they serve a different student population than neighborhood schools.
 We include both types but note the distinction.
-Schools that achieve high DataScores without selective admissions are particularly noteworthy.
+Schools that achieve high proficiency rates without selective admissions are particularly noteworthy.

 For state-level analysis, see school quality by state.
 For charter vs. public comparison, see charter vs. public schools.
 For schools improving the fastest, see our most improved schools.